DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 DfE’s Digital and Technology team is constantly growing and a key 2021 priority is to respond to the needs of children and students.
 You can find out more in Chief Digital and Technology Officer Emma Stace’s blog, [DfE’s Digital and Technology strategy.](https://dfedigital.blog.gov.uk/2021/04/21/strategy/)

-We’re looking for a lead service design to join our Vulnerable Children and Families portfolio's.
+We’re looking for a lead service design to join our [Name of portfolio].
 Our mission is to drive the delivery of user-centred policies and services that support the department’s strategic priorities to:
--   Provide the best start in life through high-quality early education and childcare to raise standards and help parents to work
+-   Policy Outcome
--   Support the most disadvantaged and vulnerable through high quality local services so that no one is left behind.
+-   policy Outcome
--   Support social workers to develop in their careers and can do their best work with children and families.
+-   Delivery outcome
--  Work with Local Authorities to make the most of the opportunities that digital and technology can offer to improve their services,
+-   Delivery outcome

-You will be joining a friendly, motivated and multidisciplinary team with an outward outlook and strong commitment to support children and families.
+You will be joining a friendly, motivated and multidisciplinary team with an outward outlook and strong commitment to supporting [users ie children and families.]
 You’ll be working with people who value user research and design and you’ll be creating work you’ll feel proud of.

 # Job description